Introduction

 Anadromous Salmonids

-Anadromous salmonids are cultural and ecological keystone species that contribute to productive ecosystems by contributing marine-derived nutrients to the watershed and forming an important food source for bears and other species (Schindler and Quay.
-(2003)).
-Salmon and steelhead have enduring food, social, and ceremonial value for First Nations in the Lower Nicola River watershed – having sustained life, trading economies, and culture for the Nlaka’pamux/Scw’exmx and Syilx peoples since time immemorial (Lower Nicola Indian Band (2015), ESSA Technologies Ltd. and Fraser Basin Council (2019), Coldwater Band (2021)).
-The harvest and processing of these species have helped pass knowledge and ceremony to future generations (Fraser Basin Council (n.d.), Lower Nicola Indian Band (2015)).
+Anadromous salmonids are cultural and ecological keystone species that contribute to productive ecosystems by contributing marine-derived nutrients to the watershed and forming an important food source for bears and other species (Schindler et al. 2003).
+Pacifc salmon and steelhead have enduring food, social, and ceremonial value for First Nations in Lower Nicola watershed – having sustained life, trading economies, and culture for the Nlaka’pamux/Scw’exmx and Syilx peoples since time immemorial (Lower Nicola Indian Band 2015, ESSA 2019, Coldwater Band 2021).
+The harvest and processing of these species have helped pass knowledge and ceremony to future generations (Fraser Basin Council n.d., Lower Nicola Indian Band 2015).

-Anadromous salmonid populations in the Lower Nicola River watershed have declined significantly since the mid-1980s, leading First Nation communities to voluntarily reduce their harvest (ESSA Technologies Ltd. and Fraser Basin Council (2019)).
-The Nlaka’pamux/Scw’exmx and Syilx peoples have always been stewards of the lands, resources, and fisheries in their traditional territories through an interconnected relationship based on respect and reverence, captured by the Syilx concept of Tmixw – the people only take the salmon that is needed (Lower Nicola Indian Band (2015), ESSA Technologies Ltd. and Fraser Basin Council (2019), Band (2021)).
-The stewardship of their waters continues through the work of the Scw’exmx Tribal Council and its four member communities, the Lower Nicola Indian Band, and initiatives like the Nicola Watershed Governance Project.
+Anadromous salmonid populations in the Lower Nicola River watershed have declined significantly since the mid-1980s, leading First Nations communities to voluntarily reduce their harvest (ESSA 2019).
+The Nlaka’pamux/Scw’exmx and Syilx peoples have always been stewards of the lands, resources, and fisheries in their traditional territories through an interconnected relationship based on respect and reverence, captured by the Syilx concept of Tmixw – the people only take the salmon that is needed (Lower Nicola Indian Band 2015, ESSA 2019, Upper Nicola Band 2021).
+The stewardship of their waters continues through the work of the Scw’exmx Tribal Council, the four member communities, the Lower Nicola Indian Band, and initiatives like the Nicola Watershed Governance Project.
 The Chinook Salmon (Endangered), Coho Salmon (Threatened), and steelhead (Endangered) populations have all been assessed and proposed for Species at Risk Act listing by the Committee on the Status of Endangered Wildlife in Canada (COSEWIC).
-The development and implementation of this WCRP aims to support ongoing conservation and restoration work by the Nlaka’pamux/Scw’exmx, Syilx, and other local groups by providing an action plan to address the specific, tractable conservation threat posed by fragmentation, and conserving habitat connectivity for these important species.
+The development and implementation of this WCRP aims to support and supplement on-going work by the Nlaka’pamux/Scw’exmx, Syilx, and other local groups by providing an action plan to address the specific, tractable conservation threat posed by fragmentation through the restoration and preservation of habitat connectivity for these important species.

 Chinook Salmon | k’ʷy’íʔe/pəqéłus | Oncorhynchus tshawytscha

-Chinook Salmon Designated Unit assessment in the Lower Nicola River watershed.
-Assessments were undertaken by the Committee on the Status of Endangered Wildlife in Canada (2020).
+Table 1: Table 1.
+Chinook Salmon (Oncorhynchus tschawytscha) Designated Unit assessment in the Lower Nicola River watershed.
+Assessments undertaken by the Committee on the Status of Endangered Wildlife in Canada (2020a).

 Status